LuciusBlack/LuciusBlack/README.md

 - 👋 Hi, I’m @LuciusBlack
-- 👀 I’m interested in Javascript, Python, Coding in general.
+- 👀 I’m interested in Javascript, Python, C++.
 Beginner.
 - 🌱 I’m currently learning Javascript!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Discord lucius#8204,